Big Jim Colosimo: Prostitution empire

-Help from New York
+Help from New York and expansion

 By 1909, Black Hand extortion was a serious threat to Colosimo in Chicago.
 He brought in gangster John "The Fox" Torrio from Brooklyn and made him his second in command.
+Torrio was the nephew of Moresco.
+Laurence Bergreen states, "Torrio is [also] described as Colosimo's nephew, but in the absence of any evidence to confirm the relationship, it is more likely their kinship was spiritual rather than familial."
+There are also references to Colosimo's wife being somehow related to John Torrio.

-The following year, he opened Colosimo's Cafe, a restaurant and nightclub at 2126 South Wabash.
-It quickly became a popular destination for prominent Chicagoans and visitors to Chicago.
-In 1919, Torrio and Colosimo opened a brothel at 2222 South Wabash called the Four Deuces, a reference to the address.
+In 1910, Colosimo opened Colosimo's Cafe, a restaurant and nightclub at 2126 South Wabash.
+It quickly became a popular destination for prominent Chicagoans and visitors, gaining nationwide fame.
+Colosimo's crew grew into a multi-ethnic, hierarchical gang, with Italian, Irish, Polish, and Jewish gangsters.
+Colosimo's vice interests eventually expanded into Chicago's suburbs, including Burnham and South Chicago.

+In 1919, Torrio and Colosimo opened a brothel at 2222 South Wabash called the Four Deuces, referencing the address.
 Torrio hired his old Brooklyn colleague Al Capone to work as a bartender and bouncer, which gave Capone his entry into Chicago crime.

 Betrayal

 When Prohibition went into effect in 1920, Torrio pushed for the gang to enter into bootlegging, but Colosimo stubbornly refused.
 In March 1920, Colosimo secured an uncontested divorce from Moresco.
 A month later, he and Dale Winter eloped to West Baden Springs, Indiana.
 Upon their return, he bought a home on the South Side.
-On May 11, 1920, Torrio called and told Colosimo that a shipment was about to arrive at his restaurant.
-Colosimo drove there to await it, but instead he was shot in an ambush and killed.
-Frankie Yale had allegedly traveled from New York to Chicago and personally killed longtime gang boss Colosimo at the behest of Torrio and Capone.
+On May 11, 1920, Colosimo drove to Colosimo's Cafe to meet an associate he had never met before.
+He was shot and killed a few minutes after entering the restaurant by a gunman hiding in the cloak room.
+A bullet entered Colosimo's brain, behind his right ear.
+Contract killer Frankie Yale had allegedly traveled from New York to Chicago and personally killed longtime gang boss Colosimo at the behest of Torrio.
 Although suspected by Chicago police, Yale was never officially charged.
 Colosimo was allegedly murdered because he stood in the way of his gang making bootlegging profits, having "gone soft" after his marriage with Winter.
-Al Capone has also been suggested as the gunman.
-Colosimo's ex-wife, unhappy with the financial arrangements of the divorce, is also theorized having arranged the murder.

 Colosimo was the first gang leader to organize the disparate parts of Chicago's crime scene.
 After his death, Torrio took over his gang, later to be replaced by Al Capone.
 His mob eventually became the infamous Chicago Outfit that ruled over some parts of the city.

-Colosimo was interred at Oak Woods Cemetery in Chicago, witnessed by 5,000 mourners.
+Colosimo was interred at Oak Woods Cemetery in Chicago, in a lavish funeral witnessed by 5,000 mourners.